echoe/gotw-club/index.md

 # Welcome to the landing page for Game of the Week Club!

-This is the landing page for a podcast where four friends all play and talk about a game every week!
+This is the landing page for a podcast where four friends all talk about games every week!

 Feel free to follow along, and check out our podcast on Anchor if you're interested! [https://anchor.fm/gameoftheweekclub](https://anchor.fm/gameoftheweekclub)

 ## This week:
-We talked about Celeste!
+We've been attempting to record podcasts, but haven't gotten one out in a bit.
+We're planning to have one out next week!

 ## If you want to follow along:
-The upcoming Game Of The Week is Owlboy!
-We'll be posting our podcast, which whill include our takes, every Thursday!
+The upcoming Game Of The Week is XCOM 2.
+Previously we also played Owlboy!
+We're planning to get to a state where we're posting podcasts every Thursday!

 ## Previous Games of the Week:
 Episode 0: We discussed our viewpoints on gaming.
 Episode 1: We talked about Celeste and loss.
+Episode 2: We're going to talk about playing Owlboy and XCOM, and will talk about why we are changing formats!

 # Who is part of this podcast?